FoalTS/foal/docs/basics/controllers.md

 ## Notes

-Paths are specified directly by the controller factory in the module.
+Paths are specified directly to the controller factory in the module.
 So:
 - a service can be re-used to serve several endpoints,
 - all paths are specified in one place (the module declarations).